Are Clickbait Headlines Good or Bad for Digital Marketing? Learn the Surprising Truth

 11. “How To Refinance Student Loans in 7 Steps”

-If your goal is to make every one of your blog articles and landing pages irresistible (of course it is), you need a writer who knows how to describe specific concepts in concise terms.
+If your goal is to make every one of your clickbait articles and landing pages irresistible (of course it is), you need a writer who knows how to describe specific concepts in concise terms.
 Notice the way NerdWallet spices up a generic SEO title by adding “in 7 Steps.”
 This has an incredible effect on reader interest.

 Put yourself in the place of someone browsing for loan refinancing tips.
 Coming across a bland “How To Refinance …” heading would probably make you think the information is going to be complicated or boring.
 Then you see NerdWallet’s title and you suddenly feel at ease.
 You’ve found the information you’re looking for, and it comes in seven easy-to-understand steps!